VietHoang-242/Rubber_latex_volume_management_system_at_the_purchasing_factory/README.md

-# Motorcycle Anti-Theft and GPS Tracking System
+# Rubber latex volume management system at the purchasing factory

 ## Introduction

-This is a project about the ESP32 microcontroller, control and location monitoring system for motorcycles.
+This is a project using the ESP32 microcontroller to build an IoT-based rubber latex weight management system at purchasing factories.

-- Remote locking/unlocking system using ESP-NOW protocol between two ESP32 modules.
-- Real-time theft detection via vibration sensor (SW420) and buzzer alarm.
-- Location tracking using Quectel EG800K GPS module and 4G network communication.
-GPS data upload to Firebase Realtime Database via HTTP and SMS.
-- ReactJS-based web interface for viewing real-time location and tracking history on maps.
+Use RFID (MFRC522) for customer identification at each weighing station.

+Collect weight data directly from industrial scales via RS232 interface.

+Transmit data between scales and central gateway using ESP-NOW protocol for local communication without internet.

+Gateway uploads data to a remote database via HTTPS for centralized processing.

+Desktop application (C++ Qt framework) allows admins, managers, and customers to manage accounts, prices, and view transaction history.

 Knowledge used in the project:

-- Use UART protocol to communicate with Quectel EG800K by AT command.
+Use UART/RS232 protocol to read weight data from electronic scales.

-- Use ESP-NOW protocol.
+Use ESP-NOW protocol for fast, lightweight peer-to-peer wireless communication.

+Use RFID SPI protocol for contactless card identification.

+Use HTTPS protocol to securely upload data to server.

+Backend built with FastAPI (Python); frontend desktop app built with Qt (C++).

-- Database use is Google Firebase.
+Database used is MySQL.
-- Frontend use is ReactJS framework.

 ## Result
 - 3D shape of the positioning and anti-theft PCB layer.